-Students wishing to withdraw temporarily from the College may apply to the Office of the Registrar for a leave of absence from study for one trimester (which may be extended to a maximum of two trimesters).
+Students wishing to withdraw temporarily from the College should consult with their Academic Advisor in the first instance who will assist with the completion of the request form that is submitted to the Office of the Registrar.
+Normally a leave of absence from study is granted for one trimester, but may be extended to a maximum of two trimesters in exceptional circumstances.
 Students applying for a leave of absence normally must be in good academic, social, and financial standing.
 An approved leave of absence provides students with the right to return to the College and register for a future trimester without applying for readmission.

 - 5.4.1.
 A Leave of Absence must be applied for and approved by the Office of the Registrar in advance of the trimester in which it is to be taken.
 Students registered for and attending classes are not permitted to apply for a Leave of Absence retrospectively.
-They must withdraw from any courses in which they are enrolled following College protocal. - 5.4.2.
+They must withdraw from any courses in which they are enrolled following College protocol. - 5.4.2.
 Students granted a Leave of Absence for medical reasons may be required to provide documentation from their health-care provider that they are medically fit to resume their studies.
 Students failing to return from a Leave of Absence within one calendar year must apply for re-admission.
 If they are re-admitted, they will be governed by the degree requirements in effect at the time of re-admission.